tototomate123/tuwunel/docs/development/hot_reload.md

 architectures work, feel free to let us know and/or make a PR updating this).
-This should work on GNU ld and lld (rust-lld) and gcc/clang, however if you happen to have linker issues it's recommended to try using `mold` or `gold` linkers, and please let us know in the [conduwuit Matrix room][7] the linker error and what linker solved this issue so we can figure out a solution.
+This should work on GNU ld and lld (rust-lld) and gcc/clang, however if you happen to have linker issues it's recommended to try using `mold` or `gold` linkers, and please let us know in the [Tuwunel Matrix room][7] the linker error and what linker solved this issue so we can figure out a solution.
 Ideally there should be minimal friction to using this, and in the future a build script (`build.rs`) may be suitable to making this easier to use if the capabilities